Safety Alert

 Welcoming the Inaugural Cohort in 2027

-The program is expected to welcome its first cohort of students in Fall 2027, pending final accreditation approval.
+The program is expected to welcome its first cohort of students in Fall 2027.

 The Dothan Campus location was strategically chosen due to its central position in the Wiregrass region and its proximity to multiple states, allowing the program to serve students from Alabama, Georgia, Florida and beyond.
 The campus already houses successful health sciences programs, providing an established foundation for the new chiropractic program.